syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Customize-each-chart-axis-label.md

 int month = 0;

-//Customize each axis label achieved by displaying the first label of each month with a month format, while other labels within the same month are formatted with a day format in the DateTimeAxis of the chart.
+//Customize each axis label achieved by displaying the first label of each month with a month format,
+//while other labels within the same month are formatted with a day format in the DateTimeAxis of the chart.

 private void XAxes_LabelCreated(object sender, ChartAxisLabelEventArgs e) {